Is your child ready for a cell phone? Take this quiz to find out.

 2. Optery

-Optery is a stand-alone service that claims to help remove personal data from Google search results as well as up to 645+ data broker and people search sites — one of the highest removal numbers out of any service listed here.
+Why we picked it: Optery is a stand-alone service that claims to help remove personal data from Google search results as well as up to 645+ data broker and people search sites, boasting one of the highest removal numbers of any service listed here.

-• Free tier that provides personalized exposure report and basic opt-out instructions
+• Free tier with exposure scans and DIY opt-out guides

 Who should choose Optery?